 If a health care plan refuses to pay for your medical care, you might be able to have an independent review organization (IRO) review the decision.
-To be eligible for an independent review, your plan must be regulated by the Texas Department of Insurance to review health care services that plans deny because they consider them medically unnecessary, inappropriate, or experimental.
-The health care plan to find out if it’s required to participate.
-IROs are certified by TDI and health care plans must comply with the IRO's decision and pay for the review.
+To be eligible for an independent review, your plan must be regulated by the Texas Department of Insurance (TDI).
+ERISA plans, Medicaid, Medicare, and certain other health plans don’t have to participate in the IRO process.
+Contact your health care plan to find out if it’s required to participate.
+IROs are certified by TDI and health care plans must comply with their decisions.

 Asking for a Review

-After you’ve been through the appeals process, you may ask for an independent review if
+After you’ve been through your plan’s appeals process, you may ask for an independent review if

-- Texas law requires your health care plan to participate in the IRO process, and
+- Texas law requires your health care plan to participate in the IRO process.

-- your policy doesn't cover the service (cosmetic surgery, for instance), or
+- your policy doesn't cover the denied service, or

 - Texas law doesn't require your plan to participate in the IRO process.

-There isn't a deadline for requesting an review, but you should try to ask for a review as soon as possible.
+There isn't a deadline for requesting an IRO review, but it’s best to ask for a review as soon as possible.
 Your health care plan will pay for the cost of the review.

-To get a review, complete and return the IRO request form to the plan or URA that denied the services.
-Your plan or its URA must give you the form when it denies a treatment.
-If you appeal the decision and lose, the plan or URA should send you the form again.
+To get a review, fill out the IRO request form and send it to your health plan.
+Your plan must give you the form when it denies a treatment.

 If your plan didn't tell you about your rights to an appeal or independent review, call TDI’s Consumer Help Line at 1-800-252-3439.